 Now, where you could apply this in the “software deployment pipeline” is straight forward.
 Even at Alert Logic we rely on our own security tools to reduce security risks in our Continuous Deployment lifecycle.
 At Alert Logic, we deploy our container security solution EVERYWHERE we have container infrastructure running.
 Whether this is in an integration environment or production environment, it doesn’t matter to us and we protect them all because a security problem anywhere is bad.
 We conduct Continuous Testing within all our environments and are always validating our own security.
 Our container security solution is a key part of that, along with the rest of our portfolio.

-A sincere thank you to both Matt & John for their time and insights.
 If you’re interested in learning more about what it takes to stay ahead of container-based attacks, download our Container Security Workbook: A Container Security Best Practices Guide.
 This guide walks through some of the best practices to leverage while building your container security strategy and provides a useful workbook to put some of these ideas into practice in your organization.
-You can also take a look at this 3-minute container security video to see our Network IDS Software for containers capabilities in action.